 Risks of Investing in France.
 The risks of investing in the securities of a French company include legal, regulatory, political, currency, security, and economic risk specific to France.
 The French economy is dependent to a significant extent on the economies of certain key trading partners, including Germany and other Western European countries.
-Reduction in spending on French products and services, or changes in any of the economy is dependent on exports from the agricultural sector.
+Reduction in spending on French products and services, or changes in any of the economies may cause an adverse impact on the French economy.
+In addition, France may be subject to acts of terrorism.
+The French economy is dependent on exports from the agricultural sector.
 Leading agricultural exports include dairy products, meat, wine, fruit and vegetables, and fish.
 As a result, the French economy is susceptible to fluctuations in demand for agricultural products.
 Additionally, the French economy is susceptible to other risks relating to its membership in the European Union, such as the recent sovereign debt crisis.